-The majority of items in the collection will not be assigned to a specific library.
-The Integrated Library System (ILS) in use at GRRL allows staff to float the majority of the collection.
-A floating item’s location will automatically be changed to the library where the item is checked in.
-A small number of items may be assigned and not float at the discretion of Collection Development staff.
-Materials purchased with gift funds designated for a specific GRRL location will be permanently assigned to that location, but must be available for use by all GRRL patrons.
+The majority of items in the collection will not be assigned to a specific library but will instead float between all GRRL libraries.
+A floating item’s location will automatically be changed to the library where the item is checked in, allowing even the smallest library to see a refreshed collection.
+A small number of items may be assigned as nonfloating at the discretion of Collection Development staff.
+Materials purchased with gift funds designated for a specific GRRL location may be assigned to that location, but will also be available for use by all GRRL patrons.

-GRRL purchases materials from a wide variety of sources.
 Acquisitions and selection decisions are made in a manner most efficient and cost effective for GRRL.
-Vendors, publishers and authors may submit written or electronic information for consideration, but GRRL does not select through unsolicited materials preview; unsolicited telephone orders or other processes that require return of materials not selected or meetings with sales representatives.
+Vendors, publishers and authors may submit written or electronic information for consideration, but GRRL does not select through unsolicited materials preview; processes that require return of materials not selected; or meetings with sales representatives.
+Due to the volume of requests received, GRRL will not directly follow up with vendors or authors regarding purchasing inquiries.
 Materials sent to or given to GRRL for purchase consideration will be treated as donations and will not be acknowledged or returned.

 Collection Management is the systematic evaluation of the collection designed to facilitate the repair or withdrawal of damaged, unused or obsolete materials from the collection.
 GRRL staff members perform continuing analysis of the use of the collection, the needs and interests of the community, request lists, the availability of similar materials, cost and physical condition of specific volumes.
 These factors will be considered in determining the number of copies of each title GRRL should have and when an item should be replaced, repaired, or withdrawn.
 Selection staff will review all final copy removals to determine local, regional or national value.
 A title may be retained if it is deemed valuable on one of these levels.